Suburban Birds: Release

 Suburban Birds was approved by the Chinese government and shown at Locarno Film Festival in April 2018.
 However, a new law came into effect soon after the film's release which required filmmakers to get a certificate to be able to show their films abroad, delaying its American premiere until April 6, 2019.

 Reception

-Suburban Birds has received generally positive reviews, holding a rating of 83% on Rotten Tomatoes and a score of 72 on Metacritic.
+Suburban Birds has received generally positive reviews, holding a rating of 83% based on 19 critics on Rotten Tomatoes and a score of 72 out of 100 based on 7 critics on Metacritic.
 Critics largely described the film as defying easy understanding, visually striking, with compelling storytelling.
 Some criticism of the film characterized it as unclear or overly self-conscious.